How To Mount A Vise? [A Pro Guide To Do It Yourself]

 Bolt Adjustment

 It will help you to smooth the portion of the edge.
 It’s time to adjust a bolt with the washer before putting it together with the drilled hole of the vise.
 Try to use the strong bolt of the correct size.
-During the operation, you must notify the fact that you have used your customized washer to avoid sizing problems.
+During the operation, you must notify that you have used your customized washer to avoid sizing problems.

 Setting The Washer